pingcap/docs/v3.0/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: GLOBAL
 - Default value: 1024
 - This variable is used to set the maximum number of schema versions (the table IDs modified for corresponding versions) allowed to be cached.
-The value range is 100-16384.
-This variable is supported in TiDB 2.1.18 and later versions.
+The value range is 100 ~ 16384.

 ### tidb_force_priority